CaseyLabs/kcUtils/utils/kcSops/readme.md

 ## What is SOPS?

-Mozilla SOPS ("_secrets operations_") is an open-source tool to encrypt sensitive values in a configuration file, such as `.env` files.
+Mozilla SOPS ("_secrets operations_") is an open-source tool written in Go. `sops` is used to easily encrypt and decrypt sensitive data in a config files, such as `.env` files.

-It integrates seamlessly with cloud-managed key management systems (such as AWS KMS), and provides a straightforward way to secure and distribute your secrets with team members.
+SOPS integrates seamlessly with cloud-managed key management systems (such as AWS KMS or GCP KMS), and provides a straightforward way to securely distribute your application's secrets with team members.

 ### Key Features

-- **File-Based Encryption**: Encrypt entire files, or just the values (leaving the key names unencrypted).
+- **File-based encryption**: Encrypt sensitive key values in config files, such as `.env` files.

-- **Support for Multiple Formats**: Works with JSON, YAML, ENV, and INI files.
+- **Multiple file forrmat support**: Works with JSON, YAML, ENV, and INI files.

-- **KMS Integration**: Supports AWS KMS, GCP KMS, Azure Key Vault, and PGP.
+- **KMS Integration**: Supports AWS KMS, GCP KMS, Azure Key Vault, Hashicorp Vault, and PGP.

 - **Git Integration**: Ideal for storing encrypted secrets in version control systems like Git.

+- **CI/CD and Kubernetes Integration**: Can be easily implemented with existing code delivery systems.

 ---